adambor/SolLightning-sdk/README.md

 # SolLightning SDK

+An overview of the whole system is available [here](https://github.com/adambor/SolLightning-readme)

 A javascript client for SolLightning bitcoin <-> solana trustlesss cross-chain swaps.

 This project is intended to be used in web-browsers and browser-like environments, it uses browser's local storage to store swap data.